itsproali/vouch-digital-backend/Readme.md

-## Back-end in MVC Patter Template
+## Back-end in MVC Pattern Template

 ### Features:-
 - Basic Setup of a server